zoeskan/MCB185/PYTHON_REFERENCE.md

 (3) Use vertical spacing (blank lines) to separate logic, just as you would use paragraph structure in English.

-(4) Use tabs for left side indentation, but spaces everywhere else.
+(4) Use tabs for left side indentation, but spaces to pad elsewhere.

 Naming Rules: